lighth7015/phptal-laravel/README.md

 # Installation

-Add `MarcosHoo\LaravelPHPTAL` as a requirement to composer.json:
+Add `lighth7015\LaravelPHPTAL` as a requirement to composer.json:

 ```javascript
 {